What is the purpose of Lent?

 The first five weeks of Lent are preparation for the final Holy Week.

-Jesus spent his last days in a human body walking through Jerusalem and ministering to the populace.
+Jesus spent his last days in a human body, walking through Jerusalem and ministering to the populace.

 You can read the specific daily events of Holy Week here.

-I’ve written about the following topics:
+I’ve written about these topics:

 Why Raise Lazarus From the Dead?